Carmen-Martinez/BreastCancer_Analysis/README.md

 # Capstone 1 Background
 I have created a Jupyter Notebook using the Breast Cancer dataset from kaggle.
-Here I focuse on 'mutation count' and its affect on 3 survival outcomes.
+Here I focus on 'mutation count' and its affect on 3 survival outcomes.

 Ho = There is no difference in mutation count between survival outcome, on average.